melqkiades/deep-wetlands-2023/README.md

 # deep-wetlands-2023
-Repository containing code for wetlands mapping developed by Ezio Cristofoli in 2023
+Repository containing the code for the thesis " Using Satellite Images and Deep Learning to Detect Water Hidden Under the Vegetation" developed by Ezio Cristofoli under the supervision of Francisco Penã.